 Green building certification programs such as Leadership in Energy and Environmental Design (LEED) have long provided a framework for which facility managers and engineers, can use to guide building sustainability strategy, retrofit projects, and efficiency upgrades.
 Third-party certification also demonstrates energy compliance with widely accepted, recognized benchmarks and standards.

 Importance of data

-At the core of any efficiency or certification project is the data collected from devices measuring resource consumption in a building eg. energy and water.
+At the core of any efficiency or certification project is the data collected from devices measuring resource consumption in a building.
 This data is key to determine how well a building or portfolio is performing against certification standards and requirements, and also forms the basis for further analysis to identify potential inefficiencies.

 In response to the need to automate the collection and management of data from industrial and commercial sites/buildings, Wattics and Arc Skoru—the GBCI’s building sustainability scoring platform—partnered up to deliver a solution that helps sustainability consultants, green building professionals and facility management teams to scale building performance analysis and green certification for large property portfolios.

 The solution is the integration of the two software platforms (Arc & Wattics) which greatly automates the recording of data from utility meters and sensors connected to Wattics energy software and sends it to the associated project(s) in the Arc platform.

-The energy monitoring data received from the Wattics platform contribute toward the performance scores for individual categories, for example, energy and water, as well as an overall sustainability score based on operational building performance data for five categories – energy, water, waste, transportation and human experience which includes factors like indoor air quality (IAQ).
+The energy monitoring data received from the Wattics platform contribute toward the performance scores for energy, as well as an overall sustainability score based on operational building performance data for five categories – energy, water, waste, transportation and human experience which includes factors like indoor air quality (IAQ).
 The score is used to determine readiness for performance-based green building certifications such as LEED.